4/29/2025

 President and CEO

-Great.
-Thank you.
-And thank you, everyone.
-The progress and success of this quarter is a testament to the dedication and the passion of our team and to trust our clients – that our clients place in us.
+Thank you, and thank you, everyone.
+The progress and success of this quarter is a testament to the dedication and the passion of our team and the trust that our clients place in us.
 We remain focused on delivering tailored advice, purpose-driven solutions, guided by our commitment to excellence, and always doing the right thing.
 In conclusion, we're off to a strong start in 2025.
 We're energized by the opportunities ahead.
-We're grateful for the continued support of our shareholders, and we look forward to building on this momentum as we strive to achieve consistent, top-tier performance.
+We're grateful for the continued support of our shareholders, and we look forward to building on this momentum as we strive to achieve consistent top-tier performance.
 Thank you, everyone, for your time today.

 speaker